DominikN/docs_new/docs/tutorials/other-tutorials/rosbot-aws-robomaker-multiple-machines.md

 ## Setup Husarnet account

-For establishing secure and fast connection among devices, we will use [Husarnet](https://husarnet.com/).
-Log in or create account if you do not have it (free plan will be sufficient for this tutorial).
-Later we will explain, how to register devices to Husarnet.
+ROS software can be distributed among different devices as long as they are in the same LAN network.
+Your robot, AWS virtual machine and laptop are in different networks, so we will setup a VPN connection beetwen them.
+For establishing secure and low-latency connection, we will use Husarnet VPN.
+You can log in or create an account [here](https://husarnet.com/)  (free plan will be sufficient for this tutorial).
+Later we will explain, how to register devices in Husarnet.

 ## ROSbot setup in RoboMaker